List of Fast & Furious characters: Supporting characters

-The Fast and the Furious
+Supporting characters introduced in The Fast and the Furious

 Vince

 Vince is a childhood friend and street racer under Dominic Toretto.
-He opposed O'Conner's inclusion into Dominic's crew especially since his sister favored O'Conner over him.
+He opposed Brian O'Conner's inclusion into Dominic's crew especially since his sister favored O'Conner over him.
 During Race Wars, Johnny Tran blames Dominic for the SWAT forces that came into his house, disrespecting his whole family for being narced out by someone and they get into a fight.
 Vince then leads Dominic away telling him to chill out.
-Near the end of the first film, Vince is seriously injured when he is shot by a trucker whose shipments he attempted to hijack.
+Towards the end of The Fast and the Furious, Vince is seriously injured when he is shot by a trucker whose shipments he attempted to hijack.
 He recovers from his injuries, escapes from the hospital, and goes to Rio de Janeiro.
 He is not present or mentioned in Fast & Furious, but can be seen in a picture with Letty and Dominic at Letty's funeral, although his face is not clear.
 Vince re-appears in Fast Five living in the favelas of Rio de Janeiro with his wife, Rosa and infant son, Nico (who is named after Dominic).
 He tries to steal one of three cars on a train he attempted to hijack in an earlier mission, but it goes awry.
 Dominic's trust in his longtime friend is strained for a time when he was caught hiding information from the team, but ultimately regains that trust after saving Mia from being killed and joins Dominic's heist team.
-Before the crew could perform their heist on Reyes, he is later captured by Hobbs along with Dominic, Brian and Mia, but is fatally wounded while saving Hobbs from Zizi's ambush on the convoy.
+Before the crew could perform their heist on Reyes, he is captured by Hobbs along with Dominic, Brian and Mia, but is fatally wounded while saving Hobbs from Zizi's ambush on the convoy.
 Before he dies, Dominic promises Vince that he will watch over Rosa and Nico.
 After the successful heist on Reyes, Dominic gives Vince's share to Rosa and Nico, promising to visit soon.
-Vince is portrayed by Matt Schulze.
-Young Vince is portrayed by Karson Kern.
+Vince is portrayed by Matt Schulze and young Vince is portrayed by Karson Kern.